 There are still tons of ways to get that witchy vibe without bending any lease terms.
 One of my favorite ways to create a witchy atmosphere is with electric candles.
-Sure, they might not smell as good as a real candle but there’s far less of a fire hazard and some of them look downright convincing!
-I use these remote operated flameless candles and they work beautifully.
+Sure, they might not smell as good as a real candle, but there’s far less of a fire hazard, and some look downright convincing!
+I use flameless electric candles and they work beautifully.
 It’s easy to create a good vibe for a ritual with these kinds of candles and you won’t have to worry about your furry friends knocking them over!

-Another good solution if you’re after the scent of the candle more than the look is to use an essential oil diffuser or even better, simply pop some fragrant kitchen ingredients in some water on the stove to make your whole house smell amazing.
+Another good solution, if you’re after the scent of the candle more than the look, is to use an essential oil diffuser or even better, simply pop some fragrant kitchen ingredients in some water on the stove to make your whole house smell amazing.
 My favorite way to do this is simply to put a small pot of water on low on the stove and throw in orange peel, frozen cranberries, and a cinnamon stick or two.
 Your house will smell like Christmas.
 Rosemary, sage, lemongrass, vanilla, fruits, and so much more can all be used this way to give your home a lovely smell.
 These can double as spells and potions as well if you choose your ingredients carefully!
 Just be sure not to leave it too long without checking on it, you don’t want the water in the pan to run out as this can pose a fire hazard and generally smells very bad!